SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 They have larger boats in order to accommodate tables for their dinner dance cruises and they also have a higher price tag because so much more is included with this ticket.

-After dinner, you can head outside for views of the SF Bay, enjoy a little dancing on one of their upper decks, or just sit back to listen to the music.
+After dinner, you can head outside for more views of the SF Bay, enjoy a little dancing on one of their upper decks, or just sit back to listen to the music.

-The other thing to note about these bay cruises is they do require that you dress up a little bit.
+NOTE: These cruises do require that you dress up a little bit.
 No jeans are allowed, and they require business casual dress.
+It's the perfect pick for a romantic date night or upscale dinner.

 There usually aren't discounts for these San Francisco bay tours, but I do highly recommend booking your tickets early.
+They sell out during the busier travel seasons and holidays.

 >> Visit GetYourGuide for more details and to check for ticket availability